AutoViML/pandas_dq/README.md

 - It can ensure that your results are reliable.
 - It is easy to use and can be integrated with other `pandas` tools.

-`pandas_dq` has three main modules:
+`pandas_dq` has the following main modules:
-<li><b>dq_report</b>: This function displays a data quality report either inline or in HTML after it analyzes your dataset for various issues, such as missing values, outliers, duplicates, correlations, etc. It also checks the relationship between the features and the target variable (if provided) to detect data leakage.</li>
+<li><b>dq_report</b>: The data quality report displays a data quality report either inline or in HTML after it analyzes your dataset for various issues, such as missing values, outliers, duplicates, correlations, etc. It also checks the relationship between the features and the target variable (if provided) to detect data leakage.</li>
+<li><b>dc_report</b>: The data comparison report displays a comparison report between train and test datasets either inline or in HTML after it analyzes both datasets for various issues, such as missing values, unique values, min and max, etc. It also checks provides a Statistical Test (KS test) to compare the distribitional differences of numeric features to detect data drift.</li>
 <li><b>Fix_DQ</b>: This class is a scikit-learn compatible transformer that can detect and fix data quality issues in one line of code.
 It can remove ID columns, zero-variance columns, rare categories, infinite values, mixed data types, outliers, high cardinality features, highly correlated features, duplicate rows and columns, skewed distributions and imbalanced classes.</li>
 <li><b>DataSchemaChecker</b>: This class can check your dataset data types against a specific schema and report any mismatches or errors.</li>